mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 ### The definitive paper

-As I was writing this post, I found a paper that absolutely surprised me.
-It’s a rigorous scientific study done on this exact topic: performance during live coding.
+As I was writing this post, I found a rigorous scientific study that just end the debate once and for all.

 [The paper] titled “Does Stress Impact Technical Interview Performance?”, and it’s co-authored by researchers at *Microsoft*.
 They basically asked participants to solve a coding problem in two settings: